 - 1. The GROUP structure may only be used in a data product label which also contains one or more data OBJECT definitions. - 2.
-A GROUP may not appear within any OBJECT other than an implicit or explicit FILE OBJECT. - 3.
-The GROUP statement must contain only attribute assignment statements, include pointers, or related information pointers (i.e., no data location pointers). - 4.
-GROUP statements may not be nested. - 5.
-GROUP statements may not contain OBJECT definitions. - 6.
-Only PSDD elements may appear within a GROUP statement.
+The GROUP statement must contain only attribute assignment statements, include pointers, or related information pointers (i.e., no data location pointers).

-7. The keyword contents associated with a specific GROUP identifier (e.g., CAMERA MODEL) must be identical across all labels of a single data set.
+- 3. GROUP statements may not be nested. - 4.
+GROUP statements may not contain OBJECT definitions. - 5.
+Only PSDD elements may appear within a GROUP statement. - 6.
+The keyword contents associated with a specific GROUP identifier (e.g., CAMERA MODEL) must be identical across all labels of a single data set.